4 Signs and Symptoms of Gum Disease

 Conclusion

 Untreated gum disease can lead to a variety of unwanted dental consequences.
 Periodontitis can be avoided with proper dental hygiene and regular professional cleanings and examinations.
-It is important to know what the signs are so treatment can be sought before the issue affects important life functions.
+Contact our office to schedule an appointment and get the care you need.